dhruvprajapati18082002/Naive_Baker/README.md

 ### **RecipeItem**

 The **RecipeItem.js** implements a card to display an recipe item in short.
 The *RecipeItem* component will be used to display the recipes when a user performs search operation or while displaying the daily specials recipe.
 One can redirect to the recipe page to view it in detail by clicking on the ***see recipe in detail*** button.

+### **Footer**

+Contains the implementation of the site footer.
+(The semi-transparent black bar that is shown at the bottom of the site).

+### **AboutUs**

+Contains the about us page implementation.
+The page includes a small overview of the site alongwith a brief introduction of the team of developers involved in developing the site.

+- The page renders the developers' information from the developers.js file which contains a JSON array of all developers.
+- The array contains their *name*, *age*, *mail*, and an indicator for the group representative(s).